La7: Cecchi Gori administration

 On 20 July 1995, filmmaker and businessman Vittorio Cecchi Gori, through his company Cecchi Gori Group, after obtaining the consent of the authorities of the Principality of Monaco, purchased Telemontecarlo aiming to create, through Videomusic, another network owned by him, TMC 2, thus creating a third television group focused on breaking the duopoly of the RAI and Mediaset groups (Canale 5, Italia 1 and Rete 4).
 The new network was officially launched on 1 June 1996.

 From 28 April 1996, Telemontecarlo's ratings began to be measured by Auditel.

 Some well-known faces, such as Marco Balestri (with the sentimental talk show Strettamente personale), Jocelyn Hattab, who together with Sabrina Salerno and Simona Tagli presented the game show Il grande gioco del mercante in fiera, a new version of Il grande gioco dell'oca, another program presented by Jocelyn on Rai 2, Toto Cutugno (with the musical program Sei Forte), Gianfranco D'Angelo and Cinzia Leone, together with a team of comedians (with the program Retromarsh!!!, based on Italia 1's Drive In), Luciano Rispoli (with the variety program Tappeto Volante, one of the network's few major successes), and the youth program Generazione X, presented by Pierluigi Diaco.
-An afternoon slot dedicated to children was also created entitled Zap Zap (presented by Guido Cavalleri and Marta Iacopini, who previously presented Ciao Ciao), broadcast every day at 6pm, which basically returned to showing various anime series previously broadcast on other networks.
+An afternoon slot dedicated to children was also created entitled Zap Zap (presented by Guido Cavalleri and Marta Iacopini, who previously presented Ciao Ciao), broadcast every day at 6 pm, which basically returned to showing various anime series previously broadcast on other networks.
 Still for children, the network also acquired the right to broadcast some of Cartoon Network's cartoons, which were included in a morning slot with the same name, presented by Emanuela Panatta and Beppe Rispoli.

 However, the network's average audience did not reach (except in some cases) the expected levels, not even managing to consolidate the channel as the third largest on Italian TV.
 Furthermore, the problem of few retransmitters and the resulting limited territorial coverage of Telemontecarlo remained.

 From 1996 to 1997, the network won the rights to the Italian Serie A football championship, taking them from RAI, but did not give Lega Calcio bank guarantees in time to guarantee payment of the rights.
-After a series of complaints and agreements, the broadcaster was able to broadcast, thanks to the unbundling of broadcasting rights on terrestrial TV, the championship goals from 7pm to 8:30pm.
+After a series of complaints and agreements, the broadcaster was able to broadcast, thanks to the unbundling of broadcasting rights on terrestrial TV, the championship goals from 7 pm to 8:30 pm.
 In football, however, an international trophy was broadcast: the African Cup of Nations.

 The highlights of the sports programming of the period were Il Processo di Biscardi on Monday nights, migrated from TMC 2 to the main network, and Goleada (updated version of Galagol) with Massimo Caputi (also previously broadcast on TMC 2), in the first edition accompanied by Martina Colombari, in the second by Ela Weber and in the third by footballer and coach Carolina Morace.